 Driver Group Game is a weekly game that runs the full 36 race 2021 NASCAR Cup Series season.
 It begins with race #1, the Daytona 500 on Sunday, February 13, 2021 and concludes after race #36 at Phoenix Raceway.

 Non-points races ('The Clash' and 'Duels' at Daytona and the 'All-Star Race' at Texas Motor Speedway) are not included in the game.
 Take your owner hat off and enjoy the action!

 The full-season will be divided into three segments.

 The Driver Group Game is free to play.

-For purposes of playing the game and creating a team entry you will need to sign up on our site.
+For purposes of playing the game and creating a team entry you will need to sign up on my site.

 You can join the game anytime from when the game opens for entries until the final deadline for the last race of the 2021 NASCAR race season.
 The game is comprised of weekly contests that begin on Monday and conclude on Sunday, unless Monday racing is required to decide a real-life race winner.